suiramdev/docwright/README.md

     [Example `docwright.config.ts`](./examples/docwright.config.ts)

+3. **Run docwright**

+    ```bash
+    bunx docwright generate
+    ```

 ## Technical Details

-docwright is a Bun-only library.
-It uses Bun's [Transpiler](https://bun.sh/docs/api/transpiler) and [Workers](https://bun.sh/docs/api/workers) APIs to run your scenarios and transform them into structured docs.
+docwright is a Bun-exclusive library.
+It leverages Bun's [Workers](https://bun.sh/docs/api/workers) and dynamic `import()` to execute your scenarios and transform them into documentation.

+> **Note:** I wanted to use Node.js to execute the scenarios, but Node.js handles ES modules differently than Bun.
+This means that the scenarios would need to be pre-compiled into JavaScript files, which is not what I want.
+> I had a workaround using [vite-node](https://www.npmjs.com/package/vite-node), but it was not reliable.

+### How it works

+TODO